 Navigating the ever-changing difficulties in the educational world requires resilient leadership from school heads.
-These leaders navigate their organizations through unanticipated challenges like pandemics, economic downturns, and changing educational paradigms with agility, resilience, and strategic vision.
-This study employed qualitative multiple case study, having three (3) distinct cases aimed to explore the perspectives of the school heads on resilient leadership in integrated schools of Division of Davao del Norte and Division of Tagum City.
-There were three (3) participants and six (6) informants undergone in depth interview.
-Participants were chosen through purposive sampling technique.
-Each data were analyzed through thematic analysis and cross case analysis.
-Each case had distinct characteristics and communalities such as openness to diversity and trusted character.
-Their experience had different emerged themes, the only common wasthe improved literacy level of learners.
-Their coping mechanism were good conflict management skills and resourcefulness.
+This study employed a qualitative multiple case study, having three (3) distinct cases aimed to explore the perspectives of the school heads on resilient leadership in integrated schools of Division of Davao del Norte and Division of Tagum City.
+There were three (3) participants and six (6) informants underwentin-depthinterviews.
+Participants were chosen through a purposive sampling technique.
+Each data was analyzed through thematic analysis and cross-case analysis.
+Case 1's uniquecharacteristics were being open to diversity and collaboration, being a trusted character, and having a parental perspective.
+Participant experiences improved he literacy level of learners and empowered teachers towardcareer advancement.
+In times of challenges, the coping mechanism was being resourceful, ensuring a safe learning environment, and good conflict management skills.
+The policy recommendations were the integration of resilient leadership, adherence to the policies, and having a framework of resiliency.
+Case 2'sunique characteristics werebeing open to diversity and collaboration and being an equipped and well-versed leader.
+Experiences were to improve the literacy level of learners and the teacher's punctuality.
+The coping mechanisms were cultivating calmness and good conflict management skills.
+Thepolicy recommendations were learning in action, adherence to the policies, and having a framework of resiliency.
+Further, Case 3's unique characteristics were the following: good listener, trusted character, and a great provider.
+The experiences were the establishment of the SHS-STEM curriculum, the conversion of elementary to integrated schools, and collaboration and partnerships.
+The coping mechanisms were resourcefulness and good conflict management skills while thepolicy recommendations were innovationdriven and adherence to policies.
+Moreover, cross-case analysis shows each case about distinct characteristics and commonalities such as openness to diversity and trusted character.
+Each case has distinct experiences, the only common washaving improved literacy level of learners.
+Their coping mechanism was good conflict management skills and being resourceful.
 Their policy recommendations were adherence to policies and having a framework for resiliency.
-This implies that resilient leadership in handling integrated schools was significant for the school heads on how they manage and lead the school despite of the challenges and circumstances in their workplace.
-Teachers and learners were benefitted in the sense that they will be the one to experience the type of school heads leadership styles.
-A sequential mixed method or other methodology may be employed and investigated in the future to support and gather more saturated results.
+This implies that resilient leadership in handling integrated schools was significant for the school heads in how they manage and lead the school despite the challenges and circumstances in their workplace.
+Teachers and learners benefitfromthe type of leadership styles that the school heads advocate.
+A sequential mixed method or other methodology may be employed and investigated in the future.